WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 *ps* means pad size in chars.

-Sizes that may be derived from the table size entries are as follows,
+Sizes that may be derived from the table size entries are as follows:

 *cs* means code size where *cs = hs + ss*.